intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started/Standards & Conventions/Requests.md

 ### /devices Path parameters

 The following path parameters are required in device requests.
-If a path parameter is omitted it will be substituted as described above.
+If a path parameter is omitted it will be substituted as described.

 Parameter | Description | Substitute
 --- | --- | ---